This article may contain affiliate links. For details, visit our Affiliate Disclosure page.

 If you notice that the Check Engine Light comes on in any of the cases mentioned above, you should have your vehicle inspected to determine if the warning light is related to a faulty VSS.
 The tip is to connect your car to an OBD-II scan tool to see if the error code indicates a failing VSS.

 To sum up, VSS are essential components that help transfer data to transmission and engine control systems to gear transmission to drive efficiently and safely.

-Apart from causing shifting problems, a faulty vehicle speed sensor will cause the Check Engine Light to be on, and a malfunction cruise control.
+Apart from causing shifting problems, a faulty vehicle speed sensor will cause the Check Engine Light to be on, and a malfunction of cruise control.
 While many reasons are causing such invisible symptoms, it might include the faulty transmission speed sensor.